JoelRLL19/mms142-groupI-2023/README.md

 * Justine Earl Macomb - <i>Examples of Augmented Reality in Use (Education and Healthcare)</i>

 <h1>What is Augmented Reality?</h1>
-<p>Augmented Reality (AR) is a technology that combines digital image and information with the real-time views of the physical environment.
+<p>Augmented Reality (AR) is defined as either a real-time direct, or indirect view technology that combines digital image and information with the real-time views of the physical environment.
 AR bridges the digital and physical world, transforming data management and collection within the interent.
 While AR limits user imagination, AR simlultaneously allows the discovery of 3D worlds, and allows for simultaneous interactions between humans and machines.</p>

 <h1>The Difference Between Augmented Reality and Virtual Reality</h1>

 <p>At first glance, Augmented Reality and Virtual Reality may seem the same, and easy to mix up the two, there are actually some key difference between both.
 The main difference being that AR uses a real world setting, and allows its user to control their presence in the real world, while in VR, it is completely virtual, and is controlled by a system.
 In addition, AR enchance both the virtual and real world, while VR only enchances a fictional reality.</p>
 <p>In addition, Augmented Reality enchances real-life situations using both data and animations, requiring a mobile cellphone for simple usage, while Virtual Reality requires the the use of both the user's vision and hearing to cover the entire scenarion.</p>

 <p align="center">